 Prison Ministry: We provide funding to assist the chaplain and prisons in ministering to inmates and their families.

-Presbyterian Community Center and West End Center: We provide funding, and members also assist in their tutoring ministry to inner city children.
-For more information, visit: www.pccse.org and www.westendcenter.org.
+Presbyterian Community Center and West End Center: We provide funding, and members also assist in these organizations’ tutoring ministries to inner city children.
+For more information, visit www.pccse.org and www.westendcenter.org.

-Presbyterian Disaster Assistance (PDA): Financial support to PCUSA for disaster relief assistance nationally and internationally.
+Presbyterian Disaster Assistance (PDA): We provide financial support to this Presbyterian Church U.S.A.
+(PCUSA, our national governing body) organization for disaster relief assistance nationally and internationally.

-Roanoke Area Ministries (RAM) House: Financial support to assist with homeless care in emergency need of food and shelter.
+Roanoke Area Ministries (RAM) House: We provide financial support to RAM in its mission to assist those in need of food and shelter.

-Roanoke Rescue Mission (RRM): The RRM is the largest shelter in the Roanoke Valley, serving those who are homeless, hungry, battling addictions, impoverished, and hopeless.
-For more information, visit: www.rescuemission.net.
+Roanoke Rescue Mission (RRM): We work regularly with RRM, the largest shelter in the Roanoke Valley, serving those who are homeless, hungry, battling addictions, impoverished, and hopeless.
+For more information, visit www.rescuemission.net.

-Roanoke College: We work with Christian organizations on the campus of Roanoke College to connect with students there.
-Roanoke College students worship at SPC on Sunday mornings, sing in the choir, and join us for other ministries.
+Roanoke College (RC): We work with Christian organizations on the campus of Roanoke College to connect with students there, and RC students worship at SPC on Sunday mornings and use our facility.

-Ryan's Case for Smiles (RCS): Gresham Hall (our fellowship hall) serves as meeting place for the local chapter of RCS where whimsical pillowcases are made up for locally hospitalized children to brighten up their surroundings and aid in the healing process.
-Financial and fabric donations are accepted by this local group.
+Ryan’s Case for Smiles (RCS): Gresham Hall (our fellowship hall) serves as the meeting place for the local chapter of RCS.
+RCS, including some of our members, create whimsical pillowcases for locally hospitalized children to brighten their surroundings and aid in the healing process.

-Salem Food Pantry: We support the local food pantry with donations of food, money, and volunteer hours and accept food contributions at the church.
-You may place donations in the bins located inside the Clay Street entrance of the church or by the entrances to the sanctuary on Communion Sundays.
+Salem-Roanoke County Food Pantry: We support this local food pantry with donations of food, money, and volunteer hours and accept food contributions at the church.
+You may place donations in the bins located inside the Clay Street entrance of the church at any time or by the entrances to the sanctuary on Communion Sundays.

 Salem Fresh Ideas Volunteer Garden: The Salem Volunteer Garden is located on property owned by SPC (behind the church and opposite the Clay Street parking lot).
-Volunteers from the church and the community grow and harvest fresh produce for people in need in the community.
+Volunteers from the church and the community grow and harvest fresh produce for the Salem-Roanoke County Food Pantry.

-Salvation Army: In the corner of our parking lot there is a large bin where members and anyone in the community can place donated goods (clothes, toys, etc.) to help those in need.
+Salvation Army: In a corner of our parking lot there’s a large bin where members and anyone in the community can place donated goods (clothes, toys, household goods, etc.) to help those in need.

-Serving His Children: We provide financial and prayer support to this Christian organization founded by Renee Bach, the granddaughter of SPC member Anne Bach.
-Our support has included providing funding for a full-time doctor on staff.
-Serving His Children ministers to malnourished children and their families in Uganda and educates family members and communities to prevent malnourishment in infants and children.
+Serving His Children (SHC): We provide financial and prayer support to this Christian organization founded by Renee Bach, the granddaughter of SPC member Anne Bach.
+Our support has included providing funding for a full-time doctor on staff and a mission trip there.
+SHC ministers to malnourished children and their families in Uganda and educates family members and communities to prevent malnourishment in infants and children.
 For more information, visit www.servinghischildren.org.

-Souper Bowl of Caring: On Super Bowl Sunday we collect canned goods and money for donating to local organizations to fight hunger in our community.
+SOUPer Bowl of Caring: On Super Bowl Sunday we collect canned goods and money that are donated to local organizations to fight hunger in our community.

-Young Life (YL): Financial support is provided and some of our youth participate in this non-denominational Christian organization.
+Young Life (YL): Financial support is provided to YL, and some of our youth participate in this non-denominational Christian organization.